signed-log/tcfig/docs/source/index.rst

 Welcome to tcfig's documentation!
 =================================

-**tcfig** is a Python script mainly targeted to self-hosts *(note: this doesn't mean anyone else isn't permitted from using it :-) )* to sync the Traefik config with the appropriate records on Cloudflare DNSs
+**tcfig** is a Python script mainly targeted to self-hosts *(note: this doesn't mean anyone else isn't permitted from using it :-) )* to sync the Traefik config with the appropriate records on Cloudflare® DNSs

 .. note::